redundancy and your super

 set up spouse contributions

-While you're not working, your spouse or partner could add a bit extra to your super.
+If you have a spouse or partner, they could add a bit extra to your super while you’re not working.

-On top of boosting your balance, your partner may even be eligible to get a tax offset if your income is less than $40,000 per year.
+On top of boosting your balance, your partner may even be eligible to get a tax offset that could benefit both of you.

 Eligibility criteria applies.
 You can visit the ATO website to find out more, or seek financial advice about your own situation.